HuzuniPlus/HuzuniPlus/README.md

 # HuzuniPlus
-Shitty Salhack 3.0 Rename for Fuckboys by iMRC i thonk mrc wanted to make it better but he only used jbyte bruh
+Shitty Salhack 3.0 Rename for Fuckboys by iMRC i thought mrc wanted to make it better but he only used jbyte bruh